sarahkhansk434-design/DAS-Group-5/README.md

 Obestiy Prediction using visualisation, testing, and applied modelling.

 ## Dataset
-2013 – 2016 Scottish Health Survey dataset - `DAProject5.csv`
+The socio-economic and lifestyle factors from the 2013 – 2016 Scottish Health Survey dataset - `DAProject5.csv`

 The data stored in `DAProject5.csv` which has 14,018 individuals and 7 variables with the following columns: